temporalio/documentation/blog/2020-10-23-the-making-of-new-user-sdk-tutorials.md

 <img class="docs-image-centered docs-image-max-width-20" src={require('../static/img/docs/sync.png').default} />

-It was around this time (early September), that I was testing out a tool I had prototyped in Node.
+&nbsp;&nbsp; It was around this time (early September), that I was testing out a tool I had prototyped in Node.
 The concept is simple, and to this day I am surprised that it didn’t already exist; I am sure that any day now I will stumble upon a more established version that we were somehow able to completely miss.
 It downloads Github repos, scrapes code snippets that exist between specific comment wrappers, and writes the snippets to their corresponding comment wrappers in Markdown files.
 It basically automates the synchronization of code with the docs from any given repository.
 There are several benefits to this:

 1. Code snippets in the documentation work, they are tested, and they can be copied and pasted directly into someone else’s editor.
 2. We can control exactly which code is shown from a specific commit, in case bugs are introduced to the main branch.